rwcitek/docker/A_Gentle_Introduction_To_Docker/examples/user.instance.md

-# a Docker instance as me
+# A Docker instance as me

 ## Create the Docker instance
 ```